-Welcome to Thoughts on the Market, I'm Ellen Zentner, Chief U.S. Economist for Morgan Stanley Research.
-Along with my colleagues bringing you a variety of perspectives, I'll be talking about third quarter GDP growth in the U.S. and the impact on Fed tapering.
-It's Wednesday, September 8th, at noon in New York.
+Ellen Zentner: Welcome to Thoughts on the Market.
+I'm Ellen Zentner, Morgan Stanley's Chief U.S. Economist.
+Along with my colleagues, bringing you a variety of perspectives, today I'll discuss our 2023 outlook for the U.S. economy.
+It's Friday, December 2nd, at 10 a.m. in New York.

-Thanks for listening.
-If you enjoy the show, please leave us a review on Apple Podcasts and share Thoughts on the Market with a friend or colleague today.
+Ellen Zentner: Thanks for listening.
+If you enjoy the show, please leave us a review on Apple Podcasts, and share Thoughts on the Market with a friend or colleague today.